cms-sw/cms-bot/index.md

 - [summary-of-merged-prs](https://cmssdt.cern.ch/jenkins/job/summary-of-merged-prs/) is the jenkins job that generates and deploys the pages.
-- [report-summary-merged-prs](https://github.com/cms-sw/cms-bot/blob/master/report-summary-merged-prs) is the script that generates the json files with that the pages show.
+- [report-summary-merged-prs](https://github.com/cms-sw/cms-bot/blob/master/report-summary-merged-prs) is the script that generates the json files with the information that the pages show.

 For more information see [IB Pages](IBPages.html)